|Contents||Blogs||Introduction||Fisher One Page||Contacts||Links|

 LIMITED ANGLE TURNS EXECUTED BY ROTATING THE FEET:

 1. Generally a Fisher Method 90 degree turn such as the first movement of Heian Shodan involves a backwards rotation on the ball of one foot with the other leg relaxed and following the hips.
 This footwork causes the body to rotate about the CM with a relatively small moment of inertia.
 There is only a small translational CM motion during the turn.
 The footwork enables a very fast turn to a fully loaded position.

 2. The Fisher Method of executing limited angle turns allows for creation of a greater amount of translational kinetic energy immediately after the turn than the JKA Method.
 In the Fisher Method a 90 degree turn involves lowering the center of mass (CM) while rotating on the ball of the foot of the loaded leg.
 The time required to implement this turn cannot be shorter that time required to lower the CM, which time is set by the CM drop distance and the acceleration of gravity.
-The CM drop transfers gravitational potential energy to the elastic muscles of the legs, so the CM drop is crucial to maximizing the available potential energy.
+The CM drop transfers gravitational potential energy to the elastic muscles of the legs, so the CM drop is crucial to maximizing the available potential energy for a followup strike.